 Windows restarts without warning

 With the introduction of Windows XP Microsoft designed Windows to automatically reboot each time an error occurs such as a BSoD.
-Although this may be nice for errors that do not occur often, users who have a re-occurring error may wish to identify the error to troubleshoot it.
+Although this may be nice for errors that do not occur often, users who have a re-occurring error may want to identify the error to troubleshoot it.
 Below are the steps on how this feature can be disabled and enabled in Windows XP, Vista, 7, and 8.

 - From the Desktop right-click on My Computer.